Constraining four-heavy-quark operators with top-quark, Higgs, and electroweak precision data: Studied processes

 Finally, in~\cref{fig:diff_mtt_pth}, the differential distributions of the top–quark-pair invariant mass, $m_{t\bar{t}}$, and the Higgs transverse momentum, $p_T^{H}$, are displayed in the left and right panels, respectively.

 For ${\cal O}(1)$ WCs, the four–heavy operators modify the SM prediction by at most the percent level.
 This mild impact is expected, given both the one-loop suppression and the small $b$-quark parton density driving these contributions.
-The dominant correction comes from $\mathcal{O}_{Qt}^{1}$: it enhances the low-invariant-mass region of the $t\bar t$ spectrum while inducing an essentially flat shift in the $p_T^{H}$ distribution.
+The dominant correction comes from $\mathcal{O}_{Qt}^{1}$: its contribution is significant in the low-invariant-mass region of the $t\bar t$ spectrum while it induces an essentially flat shift in the $p_T^{H}$ distribution.
 All other operators yield sub-percent effects; in some kinematic bins their contributions even change sign, as indicated by the dashed curves in the figures.